jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 1. If either MaintenanceSchedule configuration is updated.
 1. The operator is restarted.
 1. At the end of a permissive window, in order to determine the next permissive window.

+#### Service Delivery Option Sanitization
+It is obvious that the range of flexible options provided by change management configurations offers can create risks for inexperienced cluster lifecycle administrators.
+For example, setting a standalone cluster to use the Assisted strategy and failing to trigger worker-node updates will leave unpatched CVEs on worker-nodes much longer than necessary.
+It will also eventually lead to the need to resolve version skew (Upgradeable=False will be reported by the API cluster operator).

+Service Delivery understands that expose the full range of options to cluster lifecycle administrators could dramatically increase the overhead of managing their fleet.
+To prevent this outcome, Service Delivery will only expose a subset of the change management strategies.
+They will also implement sanitization of the configuration options a use can supply to those strategies.
+For example, a simplified interface in OCM for building a limited range of RRULEs that are compliant with Service Delivery's update policies.

 ### Risks and Mitigations